 Exceptions may apply if you have enrolled on any previous higher education study (at level 4 or level 5), even if you didn’t achieve a qualification, or if the course you are joining at Edge Hill University is of an equivalent or lower level to a qualification you already hold.

-If you are a prospective UK or EU student joining a full-time undergraduate degree or full-time integrated Masters degree at Edge Hill University between September 2017 and August 2018, the tuition fee will be £9,250 per annum.
+If you are a prospective UK or EU student joining a full-time undergraduate degree or full-time integrated Masters degree at Edge Hill University between September 2018 and August 2019, tuition fees are still to be announced.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.